ppy/osu-wiki/news/2025/2025-01-17-project-loved-january-2025.md

 [![](/wiki/shared/news/2025-01-17-project-loved-january-2025/1711618.jpg)](https://osu.ppy.sh/community/forums/topics/2028687)

-[shadowraze - showdown](https://osu.ppy.sh/beatmapsets/1711618#osu) by ::Mulciber::{ user=8062785 }, [add222](https://osu.ppy.sh/users/14261013), ::Jaxyk::{ user=11457152 }, and [mrforse](https://osu.ppy.sh/users/11642599)\
+[shadowraze - showdown](https://osu.ppy.sh/beatmapsets/1711618#osu) by ::Mulciber::{ user=8062785 }, ::add222::{ user=14261013 }, ::Jaxyk::{ user=11457152 }, and ::mrforse::{ user=11642599 }\
 230 BPM, 1:44 | 2.38★ – 6.98★\
 *description written by ::Mismagius::{ user=19048 }*

 Our first *Popular Playcounts* pick for this month goes hard.
-Presenting [SHADOWRAZE - SHOWDOWN](https://osu.ppy.sh/beatmapsets/1711618#osu), mapped by ::Mulciber::{ user=8062785 }, [add222](https://osu.ppy.sh/users/14261013), ::Jaxyk::{ user=11457152 }, and [mrforse](https://osu.ppy.sh/users/11642599).
+Presenting [SHADOWRAZE - SHOWDOWN](https://osu.ppy.sh/beatmapsets/1711618#osu), mapped by ::Mulciber::{ user=8062785 }, ::add222::{ user=14261013 }, ::Jaxyk::{ user=11457152 }, and ::mrforse::{ user=11642599 }.
 With a whopping 1,300,000 play count, this beatmap knows how to stand out — its stylish storyboard complements the simple (but effective!) mapping, making it an accessible experience for players of all skill levels.
 If you're interested in the top difficulty, get ready for a fun time with the 230 BPM jumps that are quite literally all over the place.
 And that's not to mention the banging soundtrack for this map — if you're in need of some Russian phonk, here it is in all its pure glory.

 [![](/wiki/shared/news/2025-01-17-project-loved-january-2025/1289690.jpg)](https://osu.ppy.sh/community/forums/topics/2028686)

-[Modern Talking - Last Exit To Brooklyn](https://osu.ppy.sh/beatmapsets/1289690#osu) by ::-NeBu-::{ user=4099626 } and [sytho](https://osu.ppy.sh/users/4175698)\
+[Modern Talking - Last Exit To Brooklyn](https://osu.ppy.sh/beatmapsets/1289690#osu) by ::-NeBu-::{ user=4099626 } and ::sytho::{ user=4175698 }\
 129 BPM, 3:13 | 8.20★, 9.12★\
 *description written by ::Skill::{ user=7802027 }*